syncfusion-content/wpf-docs/wpf/GridControl/Tooltip.md

 {% endhighlight %}

-{% endtabs}
+{% endtabs %}

 ![ToolTip for specific cell in WPF GridControl](Tooltip_images/show-tooltip-cell.png)

 ## ToolTip for row and column

-ToolTip can be displayed for any row or colummn by setting the `ShowToolTip` and ToolTip text can be customized by setting the `ToolTip`.
+ToolTip can be displayed for any row or column by setting the `ShowToolTip` and ToolTip text can be customized by setting the `ToolTip`.

 {% tabs %}